Sn0wFox/manmanga-indexor/README.md

 * Verify doc's fields length in bytes before trying to index.
 * Verify doc's id length in bytes before trying to index.
 * Don't forget to encode urls before querying (see Nagasarete_Airantō).
-* Some resources actually don't have any abstract or page on wikipedia, so they must be removed from the index (see http://dbpedia.org/resource/Gurren_Lagann__manga__1).
+* ~~Some resources actually don't have any abstract or page on wikipedia, so they must be removed from the index (see http://dbpedia.org/resource/Gurren_Lagann__manga__1).
-It's - before further investigations - the ones with double underscore.
+It's - before further investigations - the ones with double underscore.~~
+* Some resources are not worth indexing: the ones postfixed by `manga` or `(manga)` and so on.